hackolade/docs/Studio/Reusableobjectsdefinitions.md

 &nbsp;

-**Note:** any entity (collection, table, ...) - or attribute herein - within a Hackolade can be an *external* definition for, and be referenced by, another Hackolade model.&nbsp; In other words, it does not have to be a definition within that model.
+**Note:** Definitions are not carried over to many of the NoSQL databases.&nbsp; They are only used in physical modeling in Hackolade.&nbsp; To make things easy for the data modeler, Object Browser, ERD, entity hierarchical schema views, and documentation all show the referenced attributes as if they had been defined directly in the collection(s).

+With some RDMBS as well as with Cassandra and Hive for example, Hackolade's model definitions correspond to the concept of User-Defined Types.

 &nbsp;

+It is easy to create a re-usable definition from scratch, then reference it in a collection.&nbsp; Or by selecting an attribute in an existing collection, and converting it to a re-usable definition, so it can be referenced elsewhere.

+&nbsp;

+## Internal definitions

+Internal definitions have limited use because they can only be reused (or referenced) within the same entity (a collection or table).
+But internal definitions insure [JSON Schema compatibility](<https://cswr.github.io/JsonSchema/spec/definitions\_references/> "target=\"\_blank\""). &nbsp;

+&nbsp;

+## Model definitions

+Model definitions can be referenced in any entity of the same Hackolade model. &nbsp;

+&nbsp;

+If a definition is created at the model level, it can be referenced in any entity of the same model, whereas it will be limited to its own entity if it is created as an internal definition. &nbsp;

+&nbsp;

+## External definitions

+External definitions are Hackolade models (or JSON Schema files) that can be referenced in whole or in part, by other models.&nbsp;

+&nbsp;

+Any entity (collection, table, ...) - or attribute herein - within a Hackolade can be an external definition for, and be referenced by, another Hackolade model.&nbsp; In other words, it does not have to be a definition within that model.

+&nbsp;

-**Note:** external model can be used to create a company-wide library of re-usable objects.&nbsp; You may ask yourself whether it is best to have one single model hold all of your company's re-usable definitions, or to have one model per object, or various degrees in-between.&nbsp; There are pros and cons to each approach. &nbsp; We would advise against putting all objects in a single model.
+External models can be used to create a company-wide library of re-usable objects.&nbsp; You may ask yourself whether it is best to have one single model hold all of your company's re-usable definitions, or to have one model per object, or various degrees in-between.&nbsp; There are pros and cons to each approach. &nbsp; We would advise against putting all objects in a single model.
 One model per domain, or even one model per sub-domain would make more sense from these perspectives:

 \- maintenance responsibilities (maybe a department does not want its definitions be altered by another department)